nommm/Paf/README.md

 ###**HOW TO USE**

-#First!!, you will must to install package by copy this and paste to  Command prompt infoloder
+#First!!, you will must to install package by copy this and paste to  Command prompt in foloder

 `cd paf`